 Early Childhood Education prepares individuals for rewarding careers as skilled early childhood professionals.
-The Associate of Applied Science Degree offers the theoretical foundation and practical learning experiences for success in a wide variety of occupations dealing with young children from birth through age eight, including those children with special developmental and learning needs.
-Students may choose to take advantage of one of several articulation agreements that EMCC has with other colleges and universities and use this degree as a pathway to earn a bachelors degree in a pre-K–3 teaching certification program.
+The Associate in Applied Science Degree offers the theoretical foundation and practical learning experiences for success in a wide variety of occupations working with young children from birth through age eight, including those children with special developmental and learning needs.
+Students may choose to use this degree as a pathway to earn a Bachelor’s Degree in a PreK-3 teaching certification program.

 The Early Childhood Certificate program prepares individuals for entry-level positions at institutions and agencies serving young children and for in-service personnel who want to upgrade their skills.

-Graduates with the Associate in Applied Science Degree in Early Childhood Development will:
+Graduates with the Associate in Applied Science Degree in Early Childhood Education will:

-- Use knowledge, resources and a variety of instructional strategies to plan, implement and evaluate meaningful and challenging curriculum that promotes positive learning outcomes for all young children.
+- Apply strategies, resources and a variety of instructional methods to plan, implement and evaluate meaningful and challenging curriculum that promotes positive learning outcomes for all young children.

 - Reflect on practices and engage in professional behaviors for continuous professional growth.